This article is a SOLIDWORKS price guide for the United States. For British prices, please see SOLIDWORKS prices in the UK section of this article.

 In addition to their heavy-duty software, there are a handful of free tools available on the website that interface with their main CAD packages.

-eDrawings Viewer is a free tool for opening and viewing SolidWorks drawings.
+eDrawings viewer is a free tool for opening and viewing SolidWorks drawings, this is ideal if you want to review a file but don’t have access to SolidWorks.
 It can be downloaded for free on the Free Tools page.

 In addition, you can download Draftsight, a 2D CAD program, a CAD file manager called SolidWorks Explorer, and several other useful applications from the same page.